GourmandRecipeManager/gourmand/docs/contributing.md

 Gourmand enables all plugins and features, so you probably want to install all prerequisites to avoid any issues.

-You may want to setup a [Python virtual environment](https://docs.python.org/3/library/venv.html).
+You may want to set up a [Python virtual environment](https://docs.python.org/3/library/venv.html).
 This is optional but highly recommended: